 It’s no secret that the toxins in alcohol have an effect on your liver, heart and skin.
 But what does alcohol do to your hair?
 To avoid the repercussions of consuming alcohol, it’s best to drink responsibly and stay within the guidelines set out by the National Institute on Alcohol Abuse and Alcoholism.
 It suggests men consume no more than 4 drinks in a single day or no more than 14 drinks per week.
 For women, this limit is lower, at no more than 3 drinks in a single day or 7 drinks per week.

-When you drink excessively, there are negative effects such as dry skin, lack of nutrition in your diet, poor quality of sleep and increased estrogen levels that can heighten the chance of hair loss.
+When you drink excessively, there are negative effects, such as dry skin, lack of nutrition in your diet, poor quality of sleep and increased estrogen levels, that can heighten the chance of hair loss.
 When your hair or scalp is dry, the hair becomes brittle and breaks more easily.
 This is also true if your diet doesn’t contain the necessary nutrients to support healthy hair growth.
 When your scalp is dry and inflamed, the follicles become irritated and can’t support the root of the hair properly.

-Can Binge Drinking Cause Hair Loss?
+Does Binge Drinking Cause Hair Loss?

 How the Effects of Alcoholism Can Cause Hair Loss